 Beachairs

-The Beachair series unfolds like sketchbook entries — disparate elements shaped by curiosity: how colors behave with one another, how independent swishes of paint assert themselves, what a particular shape is doing there at all.
+The Beachair Series unfolds like sketchbook entries—a search for wide-open space, something impossible to grasp or hold.
+Disparate elements are shaped by curiosity: how colors behave with one another, how independent swishes of paint assert themselves, and why a particular shape insists on being there at all.
 Geometric forms drift in and out of relation with ambiguous marks and shifting surfaces, sometimes connecting, sometimes not.
-The work respects dichotomy.
-Dissonant elements manage to coexist, even get along.
+Dissonant elements coexist, creating a visual language that remains unresolved.

-The long, horizontal format pushes the work beyond the canvas itself.
-Its odd proportions encourage integration with the wall and surrounding space, allowing the paintings to behave less like contained objects and more like fragments extending outward into the viewer’s environment.
+The elongated 12 × 48-inch diptych format extends the work beyond the canvas itself.
+Its unusual proportions encourage an active relationship with the wall and surrounding space, allowing the paintings to function less as contained objects than as fragments that continue into the viewer's environment.